SungardAS/aws-services-federation/README.md

     > Under 'Advanced' setting, add an Environment variable , S3_BUCKET_NAME, with the S3 bucket name you created above.

-And currently some values need to be hardcoded in swagger.yaml and these are
+- Currently some values need to be hardcoded in swagger.yaml

-- **AWS Region** and **AWS Account Number** in Lambda Function Uri, `arn:aws:apigateway:us-east-1:lambda:path/2015-03-31/functions/arn:aws:lambda:us-east-1:089476987273:function:${stageVariables.LambdaFunctionName}/invocations`
+  - **AWS Region** and **AWS Account Number** in Lambda Function Uri

+    >

+        arn:aws:apigateway:us-east-1:lambda:path/2015-03-31/functions/arn:aws:lambda:us-east-1:089476987273:function:${stageVariables.LambdaFunctionName}/invocations

-After deployment, follow these steps to give a permission for the API Gateway to invoke Lambda Function
+- After deployment, follow these steps to give a permission for the API Gateway to invoke Lambda Function

   - In API Gateway console,

-  > Go to 'Integration Request' page of '/federation' GET method
+    - Go to 'Integration Request' page of '/federation' GET method

-  > Click the edit icon for 'Lambda Function'
+    - Click the edit icon for 'Lambda Function'

-  > Save without any change, then a popup window will be displayed
+    - Save without any change, then a popup window will be displayed

-  > Run the command in the popup window
+    - Run the command in the popup window

-  > Deploy API again
+    - Deploy API again

 ## How To Test Lambda Function